saikrishnayadav764/uni_backend/README.md

 4. Set up environment variables:
    - Create a `.env` file in the root directory.
-   - Define environment variables such as database connection URI and JWT secret.
+   - Define environment variable JWT secret.

 5. Start the server: